dayour/Durable-Copilot-Studio/samples/portable-sdks/dotnet/AutoscalingInACA/README.md

 4. The final greeting message is returned to the client

 This pattern is useful for:
-- Creating sequential workflows where steps must execute in order
+- Creating scalable workflows that can handle varying loads
-- Passing data between steps with data transformations at each step
+- Efficiently utilizing resources by scaling container instances up or down
-- Building pipelines where each activity adds value to the result
+- Building resilient systems that can respond to increased demand
-- Multi-stage text processing, document generation, and conversational workflows
+- Implementing cost-effective processing for variable workloads

 ## Prerequisites